 However, they share some general characteristics, like their highly energetic nature.
-To find out more about this crossbreed and what the outcomes of several Terrier crosses might be, keep reading.
-We have compiled a comprehensive guide, and you will get all the necessary information here.
+Keep reading to find out more about this crossbreed and what the outcomes of several Terrier crosses might be.
+We have compiled a comprehensive guide; you will get all the necessary information here.

 Origin — Overview of the German Shepherd

 The origin of the German Shepherd dates back to the 1800s in Germany.
-The ex-captain of the Berlin Veterinary, Max Von Stephaniz, came up with this breed to create an efficient working dog that is equally adorable.
+The ex-captain of the Berlin Veterinary, Max Von Stephaniz, created this breed to create an efficient working dog that is equally adorable.
 He had the belief that good work dogs also have the possibility of owning gorgeous traits.

 After attending a dog show in 1899, he came across a dog named Hektor.
-Hektor had all the physical traits he needed for his project; as such, he went to purchase him right away.
-Son after, he changed his name to Horland.
+Hektor had all the physical traits he needed for his project, so he went to purchase him immediately.
+Soon, after, changed his name to Horland.